andydunstall/piko/docs/deploy/observability.md

 Each log record has a `subsystem` field indicating where in the system the log occured.

+All logs can be enabled for a subsystem using `--log.subsystems`, which overrides `--log.level` for the configured subsystems.
+Such as `--log.subsystems server.http,metrics,proxy.forwarder`.

 Subsystem fields can contain segments separated by periods.
-Such as `rpc`, `rpc.conn`, `rpc.handler`, ...

-All logs can be enabled for a subsystem using `--log.subsystems`, which overrides `--log.level` for the configured subsystems.
-Each entry matches the given subsystem and any subsystems that match the given prefix.
+Such as `server`, `server.http`, `server.http.route`, ...
+This is used to separate types of logs so you don't have to enable all logs for a given subsystem.

-Such as `--log.subsystems rpc,metrics` will match logs with subsystem `rpc`, `metrics`, `rpc.conn`, `metrics.prometheus`, ...
+`--log.subsystems` enables any subsystem whose starting segments match the given filter.
+Such as `--log.subsystems server` will match logs with subsystem `server`, `server.http`, `server.http.route`..., though `--log.subsystems server.http.route` will only match `server.http.route`.